Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Introduction

 To construct our framework, we leverage existing executable datasets (e.g., HumanEval~\cite{codex} and ClassEval~\cite{classeval}) as our base benchmarks and adapt them into an adapted benchmark within our framework by extracting runtime behavior, constructing, and filtering the problems.
 We conduct a large-scale empirical study on various models, including general and code LLMs in our frameworks.
 Evaluation results show that our framework presents a degree of difficulty and most LLMs show poor performance on both Runtime Behavior Reasoning and IC Evaluation (e.g., an IC score below 20 for all open-source LLMs we evaluate).
 Our research highlights the importance of utilizing runtime behavior and incremental consistency evaluation to measure the reasoning ability of code LLMs, and we call for targeted efforts in subsequent research to enhance these weaknesses.

 In summary, the contributions of our paper are as follows: \begin{itemize}[leftmargin=*] \item We propose a new framework, \newname, to comprehensively evaluate code LLMs' abilities of code reasoning.
 To the best of our knowledge, we are the first work to evaluate code models to systematically reason about runtime behavior during program execution. \item We propose a novel metric named \newidea (\abbrnewidea) to measure to what extent a code LLM can maintain its consistency across sequentially related tasks of incremental difficulty. \item We conduct a large-scale empirical study on diverse LLMs within our evaluation framework.
-Our results reveal the limitations of reasoning runtime behavior and IC of code models. \item We construct an adapted benchmark based on HumanEval~\cite{codex} and ClassEval~\cite{classeval} and develop an evaluation harness for our framework. \end{itemize}
+Our results reveal the limitations of reasoning runtime behavior and IC of code models. \item We construct an adapted benchmark based on HumanEval~\cite{codex} and ClassEval~\cite{classeval} and develop an evaluation harness for our framework.
+To facilitate further research of code reasoning, our code, data, and \newname leaderboard are publicly available at \url{https://r-eval.github.io}. \end{itemize}